jananadiw/nuxt-typescript-sass-boilerplate/pages/README.md

-### `layouts`
+### `pages`

-Layouts are a great help when you want to change the look and feel of your Nuxt app, whether you want to include a sidebar or have distinct layouts for mobile and desktop.
+This directory contains your application views and routes.
+Nuxt will read all the `*.vue` files inside this directory and setup Vue Router automatically.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/layouts).
+More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/get-started/routing).